 Actually, it’s the Mona Lisa, and she continues to smirk at us today.
 In the Louvre.

 Mobsters smirk all the time, which is why law enforcement officials and judges get ticked at them.
 Its like when a seventh-grader smirks at you; you want to smack them and then sentence them to life.

 Robert Stack, who starred in a show called The Untouchables as an anti-mobster guy, smirked, too.
-He and Spock had a portfolio of facial expressions they learned from studying linoleum.
-Mona Lisa studied tile, linoleum not having been invented yet.
+He and Leonard Nimoy had a portfolio of facial expressions they learned from studying linoleum.
+Mona Lisa studied tile in her acting class, linoleum not having been invented yet.
 These facial expressions were guaranteed to bring them fame and fortune.

-Quit your smiling and glad-handing, and take a leaf from these people’s books, and maybe you too, can end up as Exhibit A in a mob museum.
+Quit your smiling and glad-handing and take a leaf from these people’s book and maybe you too can end up as Exhibit A in a mob museum.